openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  A Verifiable Credential compliant to the [@VC_DATA] specification.

 Presentation:
-: Data that is shared with a specific verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.
+: Data that is presented with a specific verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.

 Verifiable Presentation (VP):
 :  A Holder-signed Credential whose authenticity can be cryptographically verified to provide Cryptographic Holder Binding.
 Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].